-Run4Life demonstrates an alternative strategy for improving nutrient recovery, based on a decentralised treatment of segregated domestic wastewater streams and organic kitchen waste.
+Run4Life proposes an alternative strategy for improving nutrient recovery, based on the decentralised treatment of segregated domestic wastewater streams and organic kitchen waste.

 The concept is demonstrated at four large scale sites in Europe, where proven and innovative technologies are implemented and further developed: Nieuwe Dokken (Gent, Belgium), Oceanhamnen (Helsingborg, Sweden), Porto do Molle (Vigo, Spain) and Lemmerweg-Oost (Sneek, the Netherlands).
 Each site features its own combination of different waste flows and innovative treatment and recovery technologies.

 Click on the location markers to see more information about each of the sites, or use the menu drop-down buttons.